-Despite being such a small island, Bali is packed with so many beautiful areas and awesome experiences – and it’s one of my favorite places to visit in the world.
+Best Places To Visit In Bali – Despite being such a small island, Bali is packed with so many beautiful areas and awesome experiences.
+It’s one of my favorite places to visit in the world.

 What I love the most about Bali is how much cultural heritage they have, their colorful traditions and celebrations that seem to happen pretty much every day.

-I’m not lying, almost every day we were told that there was a religious celebration going on in some part of the island that we should go and see – if you haven’t visit Indonesia yet, get a plane ticket and book a hotel on Expedia to enjoy all this amazing destination has to offer.
+Almost every day we learned there was a religious celebration going on in some part of the island that we should go and see.

 After the movie ”Eat Pray Love” it’s probably quite busy in this little town in the middle of the island, but even before that movie, Ubud was popular for a very good reason: it’s the artistic hub of Bali.